-Fair Work Commission dismisses Woolworths worker’s ‘plumber’s crack’ unfair dismissal claim
+Fair Work Commission dismisses Woolworths worker’s baseless ‘plumber’s crack’ dismissal claim

 Consensus Summary

 The Fair Work Commission dismissed a case filed by a Victorian Woolworths worker who claimed unfair dismissal after a co-worker told him to cover his ‘plumber’s crack.’
-Deputy president Alan Colman ruled the claim was frivolous, noting the worker was never dismissed and continued working after lodging the application.
-This was the worker’s fifth claim in two years, contributing to a surge in speculative cases.
-Colman criticized the trend, which has overwhelmed the commission’s workload, with lodgements rising 70% in three years due partly to AI-generated applications.
-Both sources agree Woolworths denied any dismissal and that the worker ignored a hearing direction.
-The case highlights broader concerns about unmeritorious claims straining the commission’s resources.
+Deputy president Alan Colman ruled the claim was baseless, noting the worker was never dismissed and continued working after lodging the application.
+Colman criticized the case as a speculative claim, part of a broader trend of unmeritorious filings overwhelming the commission.
+This was the worker’s fifth application in two years, and he ignored a hearing summons.
+Fair Work Commission president Justice Adam Hatcher previously linked the surge in cases—up 70% over three years—to AI tools generating applications, with lodgments rising from 29,631 in 2020-21 to 44,075 in 2024-25.
+Colman emphasized such claims waste resources and unfairly burden both respondents and legitimate applicants.

 ✓ Verified by 2+ sources